What It’s Like to Stay in a Glass-Dome Hotel Near Utah’s Famed National Parks

 The Afar take

-Few places showcase the night sky as well as a bubble hotel, with individual glass-dome accommodations from which guests can stare up at the star-filled sky from the comfort of their bed.
+Few places showcase the night sky as well as a bubble hotel, with individual glass-dome accommodations from which guests can stare up at the star-filled sky while still in the comfort of their bed.
 One of the United States’ most spectacular new bubble hotels, opened in August 2024, is Clear Sky Resorts Bryce Canyon, located smack dab in the middle of the beautiful orange- and red-hued landscapes of Southern Utah’s canyon country.
 The retreat is the second property from Clear Sky Resorts, following the opening of a 45-room Grand Canyon outpost in 2021, and is in a private 80-acre canyon just 15 minutes by car outside of Bryce Canyon National Park.

 The property will ultimately feature 62 luxury domes (about two dozen are currently in operation), with floor-to-ceiling triangular windows offering guests uninterrupted views of the surrounding scenery and the constellations above.

 My husband, our two kids, ages five and eight, and I checked in during October, an ideal time to visit, thanks to moderate weather and fewer crowds.
 We were treated to the aurora borealis dancing above the domes just as we were finishing dinner on the last night of our stay.
-Of course, it was a rare occurrence, but it was a testament to what an incredible place Clear Sky is for experiencing celestial phenomena.
+Of course, it was a rare occurrence, but it was a testament to what an incredible place Clear Sky truly is for experiencing celestial phenomena.

 The interior of the 790-square-foot Milky Way dome, a king-size bed in the center, a sofa to the left, and a spiral staircase to a loft